AMReX-Codes/amrex/Docs/sphinx_documentation/source/GPU.rst

 One limitation of this strategy is that :cpp:`Geometry` cannot not be changed on the device. :cpp:`GeometryData` holds a disposable copy of the data that does not synchronize with :cpp:`Geometry` after use.
-Therefore, only change :cpp:`Geometry` on the CPU, outside MFIter loops with GPU kernels to avoid race conditions.
+Therefore, only change :cpp:`Geometry` on the CPU and outside of MFIter loops with GPU kernels to avoid race conditions.

 BaseFab, FArrayBox and IArrayBox
 --------------------------------